pha5echange/eng-tools/README.md

 'pr_plotter' takes 'results/pr_hot_fam_results.txt' and plots 3 graphs from this (PageRank-Mean Familiarity, PageRank-Mean Hotttnesss, and Mean Hotttness-Mean Familiarity).

-7) nhm_plotter:
+7) nhm_bar_plot:

-Run 'nhm_plotter.py' after 'nhm.py' to plot 2 bar charts (in 'graphs/..').
+Run 'nhm_bar_plot.py' after temporal-category-based analysis 'nhm.py' to plot 2 bar charts (in 'graphs/..').
 One shows 'Hgraph' (yellow, hatched) and 'Mean-Hnode' (black).
 The other shows '% Hnode = 0.5 hybrid nodes' (yellow, hatched), '% Progenitor nodes' (green, hatched), and '% Sink nodes' (black).

+8) nhm_line_plot:

+Run 'nhm_lne_plot.py' after full-range analysis 'nhm.py' to plot 2 line charts (in 'graphs/..').
+One shows 'Hgraph' (red, solid) and 'Mean-Hnode' (blue, dashed).
+The other shows '% Hnode = 0.5 hybrid nodes' (red, solid), '% Progenitor nodes' (blue, dashed), and '% Sink nodes' (black, dotted).

-8) ghp:
+9) ghp:

-'ghp...py' reads gexf files in 'gexf/directed' and plots SVG hives (in 'networks/hives/all')
+'ghp...py' reads gexf files in 'gexf/directed' and plots SVG hives (in 'networks/hives/all').
+The axes represent the temporal categories (deprecated - working on this), the node position represents the degree of the genre (the further out the higher).

 MANIFEST